senbeyxd/senbeyxd/README.md

   <div>
     Hey, my name is senbey.
-I'm a 17 year old student from Germany who is interested in any kind of front-end development, although I'm more focused on Node.js.
+I'm a 17 year old student from Germany who is interested in any kind of front-end web development, although I'm more focused on Node.js.
 You can find all of my socials
     <a href="https://senbey.net">here</a>.
   </div>